exercism/v3/docs/repository-structure.md

 # How is this repository structured?

-This repository can be view both via GitHub and via the v3 website.
+This repository can be viewed both via GitHub and via the v3 website.
 This page describes the repository as found on GitHub.
-It is roughly equivelent to the website, with filenames being titelized.
+It is roughly equivalent to the website, with filenames being titelized.

 This repository is the work-in-progress space as we migrate from v2.
 After launch, it will become a permanent home for information about languages on Exercism, and a space for maintainers to discuss changes that need to occur across tracks.